scottcolfer/scottcolfer.github.io/_posts/product-leadership.md

 **3. #deliveryisthestrategy**

-‘Delivery is the strategy’ was the rallying call of digital transformation in government for the longest time.
+‘Delivery is the strategy’ was the rallying call for digital  transformation in government.
 The truth is that  ‘delivery is the strategy’ is a tactic.
-It’s something used at the beginning of digital transformation to build an organisation’s emotional confidence in a new way of working.
-This rallying call is often interpretted as ‘the delivery of stuff is the strategy’, because ‘stuff’ gives everyone confidence that things are happening.
-This is often critical for the first 1-2 years of digital transformation, generating opportunities for the digital pipeline and demonstrating to colleagues that digital teams can be trusted with work.
-However, this approach quickly build up a lot of stuff that needs to demonstrate return on investment through real outcomes.
-It then needs to be supported and maintained and we have to figure out models for ongoing funding and continual improvement.
-It’s not uncommon to suddenly find too much work in progress and less return on investment than planned, with issues quickly arising.
+It’s used at the  beginning of digital transformation.
+It's an effective way to build a host organisation’s emotional confidence in a new way of working.
+This is critical for the first 1-2 years of digital transformation.
+Growing confidence through tangible software generates new opportunities.
+This builds a pipeline of work.

+This approach builds up a lot of stuff that needs done.
+And the goal shifts from simply building it, to demonstrating its value.
+We have to demonstrate return on investment, not just demo software.
+It’s not uncommon to find ourselves with too much work  in progress.
+And less return on investment than planned.
+And let's not mention the headache of supporting and maintaining live software.

-If 'delivery is the strategy' is internally acknowledged as a tactic to support growth during years 0-2 of a new digital team then it can be healthy.
+'Delivery [of stuff] is the strategy' can be a useful tactic for promoting growth of a new digital team.
+Refining it to become 'delivery [of outcomes] is the strategy' is necessary after a couple of years.
-If 'delivery is the strategy' is then refined to mean 'delivery of outcomes is the strategy' then it can become a means for working with agility at scale (if applied to all levels of the organisation).
-If 'delivery is the strategy' is interpreted as 'do a lot of stuff' then it might not be a great strategy.

 ### Leadership 3.0: Complexity